The Best Free (or Cheap) Online Courses

 Here are some websites that can teach you a new skill — starting today (click on the site’s name to go to that site):

-This site comes highly recommended by PC Magazine.
-It’s filled with online video tutorials that teaches you different skills and trades.
+Recently acquired by LinkedIn, Lynda is filled with online video tutorials, most of which also have accompanying homework.
 Some of the skills that you can learn are photography, software development, music, business, 3D animation, and computer skills.
 All the videos feature experts with years of experience, and you can begin at any level.
 The site is also portable so you can take it on the go!
 View videos on your laptop, tablet and cell phone.
-To get access to these hundreds of videos, it cost less than $25 a month.
+To get access to these hundreds of videos, it costs between $15 and $25 a month.
 You can also create a video playlist to help organize your different courses.

 Tuts+ is very popular site with over 5 million users.
 Their membership prices start at $180 dollars a year, which is about $15 dollars a month.
 But if you don’t want to pay they have over 16,000 free video tutorials.
 They’re popular for their tutorials of software like Adobe Creative Suite.
 They also have videos on learning crafts, which including learning to crochet, make jewelry or decorations and knitting (perfect if you want to start an Etsy store!)
 If you don’t like video tutorials, they have e-books available for download.